Cancer Treatment in India

 In India, we have acclaimed surgeons who can perform complex surgeries.
-The cancer hospitals over here are equipped with latest technology and equipment required to perform surgeries.
+The cancer hospitals over here are equipped with the latest technology and equipment required to perform surgeries.

-The latest surgical procedures like minimally invasive surgery and robotic surgery in Indiais available at affordable costs.
+The latest surgical procedures like minimally invasive surgery and robotic surgery in India is available at affordable costs.

 Following are the reasons why surgery is performed as a cancer treatment:

 These types of surgery vary based on the purpose of the surgery, part of the body that requires surgery, the amount of tissue to be removed, and in some cases, patient’s preference is also considered.
-The two major types of the surgeries are:
+The two major types of surgeries are:

 Chemotherapy is an aggressive form of chemical drug therapy in which anticancer drugs are given to stop the cancer cells from growing rapidly.

-Chemotherapy is considered as Systematic treatment and can work throughout the whole body unlike Surgery and Radiation Therapy which focuses on certain areas.
+Chemotherapy is considered as Systematic treatment and can work throughout the whole body, unlike Surgery and Radiation Therapy which focuses on certain areas.

 Chemotherapy is a successful option for cancer treatment in India.
 Here, highly skilled medical oncologists have tremendous knowledge about this treatment and have effectively combined it with other therapies to make it more effective.
 Also, the latest advancements and new drugs are easily available in India.